kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 ## To Do
-- Upgrade word break handling to be a set of properties on the character spec struct
-  - It should basically absorb all of the
 - Add input handling for turning page
 - Add input handling for skipping to end of typewriting
 - Add logic for destroying textbox when done